The distribution of Weierstrass points on a tropical curve: Weierstrass points

 \section{Weierstrass points}

-In this section we define the Weierstrass locus of an arbitrary divisor $D$ on a metric graph $\Gamma$.
-We show that for a generic divisor class $[D]$ on $\Gamma$, the associated Weierstrass locus is a finite set of points, whose cardinality we can specify in terms of the genus of $\Gamma$ and degree of $D$.
+In this section we define the Weierstrass locus and the stable Weierstrass locus of an arbitrary divisor $D$ on a metric graph $\Gamma$.
+We first review the notion of Weierstrass point on an algebraic curve.